 The ticks began to fall faster, a nightmare rain pouring from the cooling animal as they headed for the only living creature in their immediate vicinity.
-Dozens of them raced over the dashboard, climbing on the ceiling, clambering over Amelia as Lola shrieked and flailed against the parasitic tide that came in endless waves.
+Hundreds of them raced over the dashboard, climbing on the ceiling, clambering over Amelia as Lola shrieked and flailed against the parasitic tide that came in endless waves.
 She could feel them scrambling up her pants, squirming down her neckline, hunting for exposed flesh.

 Knuckles slammed against the window, skin splitting as fists struck every surface.
 Lola felt little bites everywhere, stinging her neck and legs.
 She ripped out ticks on her face, eyes crazed with terror as she helplessly fought against the hungry army.
 And still they came.

 Some were slow and fat with moose blood.
 Others were thinner, faster and ravenous.
 Brown ticks, black ticks, spotted ones and banded variations all crept over her body, indiscriminate in their feasting.
 They nipped Lola’s eyelids, climbed up nostrils, slipped down her back, and crawled through hair before burying sinister heads deep in warm skin and drinking greedily.